 Implementation of cultural change and PPM systems cannot occur all at once across the enterprise.
-Start small, perhaps with a pilot implementation, directed by some of the less change-resistant managers.
+Start small, perhaps with a pilot implementation, directed by some managers who are less change resistant.
 The success of the pilot will help sell PPM to the rest of the organization.
 The leaders of that success will serve as additional champions and mentors as the methodology spreads.

-Obviously, there are several areas of change as we move from basic project management to the wider scope and enlarged involvement of the stakeholder community.
+Obviously, there are several areas of change as we move from basic PM to the wider scope and enlarged involvement of the stakeholder community.
 We have new processes on top of modified practices.
 There are changes in roles and responsibilities, and there must be changes in the management culture as these roles change.
-As an organization moves from a non-existent or traditional Project Management company to a PPM company, small but structured steps will lead to a growing level of maturity in project portfolio management.
-Many of the changes lead to improvements in communication—especially in the communication of information that will assist management decision-making as it applies to projects.
+As an organization moves from a nonexistent or traditional PM company to a PPM company, small but structured steps will lead to a growing level of maturity in PPM.
+Many of the changes lead to improvements in communication—especially in the communication of information that will assist management decision making as it applies to projects.

-Whether this potential is realized will depend, to a large degree, on how the organization uses its project management systems.
-There is an opportunity to leverage the ROI gained from early steps to “fund” and secure support for the future actions as those future actions may be larger in scope, cost more, and demand more from the company’s resources.
+Whether this potential is realized will depend, to a large degree, on how the organization uses its PM systems.
+There is an opportunity to leverage the ROI gained from early steps to fund and secure support for the future actions, as those future actions may be larger in scope, cost more, and demand more from the company’s resources.

-Early in this change process, PPM initiatives require organizations to investigate and acquire the best systems to support their PPM initiative.
+Early in this change process, organizations must to investigate and acquire the best systems to support their PPM initiative.
 A common mistake is to delay the move to PPM-specific software until the firm has reached some specified level of PPM maturity.
 Maturing in PPM can be significantly aided by the implementation of a well-integrated, robust, PPM-specific tool set.
 A well-designed system incorporates the best practices in the industry.

-A good PPM tool set should be presented to the respective business user groups, within a role based environment that is pre-defined to serve their needs and assist with their existing or future workflow around project, program or portfolio management.
-Once validated to maximize the ease of use and adoption by the organizational resources using this system, the tool set should be optimized to a set of user-configurable templates that can be quickly selected and utilized by the stakeholders within different work roles in the PPM environment.
+A good PPM tool set should be presented to the respective business user groups within a role-based environment that is predefined to serve their needs and assist with their existing or future workflow around project, program, or portfolio management.
+Once validated to maximize the ease of use and adoption by the organizational resources using the system, the tool set should be optimized to a set of user-configurable templates that stakeholders can quickly select and utilize within different work roles in the PPM environment.

 PPM Kiss of Death: Making Decisions with a Lack of Interrelated Data

-Spreadsheets are subject to significant flaws because the user designs the data structure, flow and computational regimens.
+Spreadsheets are subject to significant flaws because the user designs the data structure, flow, and computational regimens.
 There is no audit trail or guarantee of consistency between worksheets.
 Much time is wasted when not working in a centralized data system that has synchronization across all initiatives.
 There needs to be a consistent story across all reporting documents.
-Using spreadsheets for PPM is inappropriate and considerably less effective than specialized PPM software.
-It gets in the way of integration and standardization.
-Developing internal spreadsheets is not free.
+Using spreadsheets for PPM is inappropriate and considerably less effective than using specialized PPM software.
+Spreadsheets get in the way of integration and standardization.
+In other words, developing internal spreadsheets is not free.

 In moving to PPM, we have much to gain from the improved processes and governance.
-PPM benefits from highly graphical presentations of project, portfolio, and resource information, featuring alarms and highlighting, that directs the stakeholders’ attention to out-of-tolerance conditions.
+PPM benefits from highly graphical presentations of project, portfolio, and resource information, featuring alarms and highlighting, that directs stakeholder attention to out-of-tolerance conditions.

 Why not stick with what is working?
-Leveraging basic project management software (such as desktop PM software) tends not to support the full lifecycle with full integration.
-These systems are optimized for current projects and are not designed for dealing with proposed projects.
-They generally lack the ability to consider ROI and benefits.
-They can handle costs, but not cost savings or income.
+Basic PM software (such as desktop PM software) tends not to support the full lifecycle with full integration.
+These systems are optimized for current projects and are not designed to deal with proposed projects.
+They generally lack the ability to consider ROI and benefits, and they can handle costs but not cost savings or income.